 This policy can only impact upon practice if it is a (regularly updated) living document.
 It must be accessible to and understood by all stakeholders.
-It will be communicated in the following ways:
+It will be communicated in the following ways: Posted on the school website

-- Posted on the school website - Available on the internal staff network/drive - Part of school induction pack for all new staff (including temporary, supply and non-classroom-based staff) - Integral to safeguarding updates and training for all staff (especially in September refreshers) - Clearly reflected in the Acceptable Use Policies (AUPs) for staff, volunteers, contractors, governors, pupils and parents/carers (which must be in accessible language appropriate to these groups).
+- Available on the internal staff drive - Available in paper format in the staffroom - Part of school induction pack for all new staff (including temporary, supply and non-classroom-based staff) - Integral to safeguarding updates and training for all staff (especially in September refreshers)

-AUPs issued to whole school community, on entry to the school, with annual reminders of where to find them if unchanged, and reissued if updated after annual review

-Reviews of this online-safety policy will include input from staff, pupils and other stakeholders, helping to ensure further engagement
+- Clearly reflected in the Acceptable Use Policies (AUPs) for staff, volunteers, contractors, governors, pupils and parents/carers (which must be in accessible language appropriate to these groups). - AUPs issued to whole school community, on entry to the school, with annual reminders of where to find them if unchanged, and reissued if updated after annual review - AUPs are displayed in appropriate classrooms/corridors (not just in Computing corridors/classrooms) - Reviews of this online-safety policy will include input from staff, pupils and other stakeholders, helping to ensure further engagement